codemanki/cloudscraper/README.md

   - Page with recaptcha
   - Page with error ( your ip was banned, etc)

-__Unfortunatelly there is no solution, if website is protected by captcha.__
+__Unfortunately, there is no support for handling a CAPTCHA, if the response contains it, but some convenience methods may be added in the future.__

 If you notice that for some reason cloudscraper stopped to work, do not hesitate and get in touch with me ( by creating an issue here, for example), so i can update it.